Viewing Distance Calculator

 Because the result is given in real room units, it is easy to test.
 Measure from the screen surface to your eye position while seated.
 If your room only allows 7 feet but the balanced recommendation is closer to 9 feet, you can still use the result to decide whether a smaller screen, a different seat location, or a more immersive preference makes better sense for the space.

-This example highlights an easy misunderstanding: diagonal size is not the same as screen width.
-If you skip the width conversion and use a shortcut based only on diagonal, the estimate comes out far too close.
-That is why calculators like this one convert the geometry first instead of treating the diagonal as if it were the screen width.
+This example highlights two easy misunderstandings.
+First, diagonal size is not the same as screen width; if you skip the width conversion and use a shortcut based only on diagonal, the estimate comes out far too close.
+Second, resolution matters most when you want to sit close.
+In relaxed layouts the angle target dominates, and in immersive layouts the panel's pixel density decides how close you can actually go.

 Interpreting the result in a real room